Cambodia Backpacking Itinerary

 Nightlife & Dinner @ PUB Street

-We were exhausted at the end of the day yet we still have time to make our way to the nightlife capital city of Siem Reap.
+We were exhausted at the end of the day yet we still had time to make our way to the nightlife capital city of Siem Reap.
 Our accommodating tuk-tuk driver passes by our night bus station before heading to PUB Street.
 It was just a walking distance from the Night Market which is just around the corner from PUB street.

 Nightlife & Dinner @ PUB Street

-Angkot Wat to PUB Street: 30-45 minutes, depending on the traffic.
+Angkor Wat to PUB Street: 30-45 minutes, depending on the traffic.

 Check out: Angkor What?
 Bar, a must-see for every backpacker out there in Cambodia!